ergoserv/handbook/guides/service_objects.md

 ## Introduction

-Service Objects is a solution to decomopse busissiness logic of the application from other layers of the application.
+Service Objects is a solution to decompose business logic of the application from other layers of the application.

 ## Conventions